alpnak/Signal_Processing_MATLAB/README.md

 # Image and Audio Signal Processing Project With MATLAB

 MATLAB coursework project for Signals and Systems.
-The project applies core signals-and-systems concepts — convolution, the Fourier transform, filtering, and amplitude modulation — to real image and audio data.
+The project applies core signals-and-systems concepts (convolution, the Fourier transform, filtering, and amplitude modulation) to real image and audio data.
 It contains seven MATLAB exercises split into two parts:

 **Image Processing** (reading and inspecting RGB/grayscale images, pixel-level statistics and probability, histogram analysis, image arithmetic, downsampling and 2×2 pooling, edge detection via 2D convolution, and denoising)